peteroupc/html3dutil/tutorials/shapes.md

 the inside or the outside.
 This method takes two parameters:

-* The first parameter is true if the normals will be calculated such that the shape is shaded from the inside; otherwise, false.
-For this to work, each triangle in the mesh must have its vertices defined in counterclockwise order.
-* The second parameter is true if the normals will be calculated such that the shape will have a flat appearance; otherwise, false (giving the shape a smooth appearance).
+* The first parameter is true if the normals will be calculated such that the shape will have a flat appearance; otherwise, false (giving the shape a smooth appearance).
 This works by either giving each triangle the same normal (flat shading) or giving each unique vertex its own normal (smooth shading).
+* The second parameter is true if the normals will be calculated such that the shape is shaded from the inside; otherwise, false.

+Remember, for normal calculation to properly affect shading, each triangle in the mesh must have its vertices defined in counterclockwise order.

 Example:

-    // Shape is shaded from the outside, and use flat shading mesh = mesh.recalcNormals(false, true);
+    // Use flat shading, and shape is shaded from the outside mesh = mesh.recalcNormals(true, false);
     // Both parameters can be omitted, setting both to false mesh = mesh.recalcNormals();